KietAPCS/Light_Controlling_MLP/README.md

 # Controlling Light Project

 This project allows for controlling lights through gestures using a trained machine learning model.
-The project is built using Python, TensorFlow, and other libraries to recognize hand gestures and simulate light control based on detected gestures.
+The project is built using Python, Pytorch, and other libraries to recognize hand gestures and simulate light control based on detected gestures.

 ## Table of Contents